 St. Michaels has an assortment of restaurants offering everything from casual pizza to gourmet dining.
 Tripadvisor’s restaurant reviews are a great resource for selecting something to suit your taste and budget.
 Read St. Michaels Restaurant Reviews

 You can see St. Michaels and the surrounding area by boat with one of the several cruise options available.
 The Patriot offers narrated cruises, with dinner and lunch options.
 Or, if you’d like to experience the area on board a traditional sailing craft, make plans for a sail on the Skipjack H.M.
 Krentz or catboat Selina II.

 This historic inn has been enjoyed by visitors for generations.
 The property has beautiful landscaped grounds that lead down to the shore of the Miles River.
 On-site restaurant and pub.
+See rates and reviews.

 A waterfront resort with waterside swimming pool, restaurant and marina.
 Onsite spa.
 Harbour Lights Restaurant and Harbour Lights Tavern.
 Rooms have private balconies with water views.
+See rates and reviews.

 St. Michaels hotels, inns, bed & breakfasts, and vacation rentals.